lightninglabs/lightning-dev-site/tutorial/index.md

 title: Tutorial
 ---

-# Overview
+### Overview

 This tutorial will get you up to speed with all the skills necessary to work with [`lnd`](https://github.com/lightningnetwork/lnd).
 We will be building a Bitcoin micropayments paywell into a news site!

+Those seeking more conceptual familiarity with the Lightning Network can read through the [LND Overview and Developer Guide](/overview/).
+It also contains a more in-depth explanation of the components covered in this tutorial, and includes best practices for integrating LND.
+It is not required knowledge for completing this tutorial, but we recommend that you at least skim through the guide before attempting to build your own app.

-This tutorial assumes you have completed installation of Go, `btcd`, and `lnd` on simnet.
-If not, please see the [installation instructions](/guides/installation/).
+The tutorial assumes you have completed installation of Go, `btcd`, and `lnd` on simnet.
+If not, the [installation instructions](/guides/installation/) will guide you through the process.

-# Stages
+### Stages

 Each of the different stages of this tutorial is oriented towards a specific skill.
 Beginners should start at [stage 1](/tutorial/01-lncli).
 Otherwise, jump